wiktor-falek/resultat/README.md

-# Resultat - Typed Result Handling for TypeScript
+# Resultat - Typed Result Handling for JS/TS

 ## Description

 Resultat is a TypeScript library designed to simplify error handling and provide a structured approach for dealing with success and error scenarios.
-The library introduces a custom **Result** type along with utility functions that encapsulate the outcomes of these scenarios.
+The library introduces a custom **Result** type along with utility functions to deal with the outcome.
 By leveraging Resultat, you can enhance the reliability and clarity of error handling in your TypeScript projects.

 ## Installation